edisplay/RCB_TA_notes/week-3-intro-js-hangman-dom/lesson-plan-3.2.md

 	* *use actual break points in the sources tab*
 	* *show how break points don't trigger unless console is open*

+* *show how to cheat by putting the breakpoint in rps-9.html on line *

 ### 16. Partners do (15 minutes)